Skill: intercom

 intercom

-intercom read <id> # Conversation details
+rio → intercom read <id>

-intercom children <id> # Sub-conversations
+rio → intercom children <id> # verify all children closed

 Critical Rules